crockpotveggies/tinderbox/README.md

 ### Auto-Messaging

 Tinderbox has built-in automated messaging.
-The built in "Tinderbot" looks for conversations with zero messages and sends a random opener from a pre-set list of introductions.
-Future updates plan on introducing a message tree and developing responses based on sentiment.
+The built in "Tinderbot" looks for conversations that fit patterns within pre-set message trees.
+The tree directions are based on positive or negative sentiment, and when the conversation no longer fits the tree the bot will notify the user to take over the conversation.

 ### Word from the Author